finos/code-scanning/README.md

 The Scala project uses the [`sbt-dependency-check` plugin](https://github.com/albuch/sbt-dependency-check) to scan incoming dependencies for CVEs.

 The `build.sbt` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
-By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `suppressions.xml` file, used to manage false positives.
+By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `allow-list.xml` file, used to manage false positives.

 Simply run `sbt dependencyCheck` to run the CVE scan; check `scala/build.sbt` folder and `.github/workflows/scala.yml` for more info.